ZhuangLab/storm-analysis/storm_analysis/sa_library/README.txt

  recenterPSF.py - Recenters a PSF for FFT image convolution.

- regfilereader.py - For reading transformation files generated with the ImageJ MultiStackReg plugin.
+ regfilereader.py - (Deprecated) For reading transformation files generated with the ImageJ MultiStackReg plugin.
 These transformations can be applied to the localizations using I3GData class defined in the i3togrid.py file.

+ sa_h5py.py - For reading and writing storm-analysis format HDF5 files.

- writeinsight3.py - For writing Insight3 format binary files.
+ writeinsight3.py - (Deprecated) For writing Insight3 format binary files.

 C Libraries:

  affine_transform.c - C functions for affine image transformation.

+ dao_fit.c - C Gaussian fitting routines.

  grid.c - C functions for gridding 2D and 3D data.